ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/GattServer.md

 ## GattServer

-A GattServer is a collection of GattServices; these services contain characteristics that a peer connected to the device may read or write.
+A GattServer is a collection of GattServices.
+These services contain characteristics that a peer connected to the device may read or write.
 These characteristics may also emit updates to subscribed clients when their values change.

 #### Server Layout